Vaibhav3M/Vaibhav3M/README.md

 🙂 A little about my personality: I am the type of person who will ask “What can I do to help and improve?” when presented with a problem and will pitch in whenever needed to find out of box solutions to existing processes.
 I am energized by collaborating with other people to find solutions and implementing them to see improvement.
 I strongly believe in giving back to society and uplift everyone around me.

-💬 Message me to talk about: how to get started in data science, what's it like pursuing master’s at Concordia or in Canada, what resources I am using to learn data science, and how to stay motivated when you are self-learning even if you aren’t from a computer science background.
+💬 Message me to talk about: how to get started in data science and/or software development, what's it like pursuing master’s at Concordia or in Canada, what resources I am using for my learning, and how to stay motivated when you are self-learning even if you aren’t from a computer science background.
+You can checkout my medium articles <a href="https://malhotravaibhav.medium.com/" target="_blank"> here </a>.

+🤝 You can reach me at <a href="https://www.malhotravaibhav.com/#contact-section" target="_blank"> here </a> <br>

 ## &#x1f4c8; GitHub Stats